 Born and raised in the United States, Isis is the daughter of a Mexican father and a Puerto Rican mother.
 She is a mestiza, a woman of mixed race who synthesizes multiple cultural and artistic influences and symbols.

-Currently, Isis paints and teaches in the colonial town of San Miguel de Allende, Guanajuato, Mexico.
+Currently, Isis continues to paint and exhibit internationally from the artist haven San Miguel de Allende, Guanajuato, Mexico.